 All grading and filling of land must utilize only clean fill.
-All other materials may be considered solid waste and permit approval may be required from the local jurisdictional health department prior to filling.
+All other materials may be considered solid waste and permit approval may be required from your local jurisdictional health department prior to filling.
 All removed debris resulting from this project must be disposed of at an approved site.
-Contact the local jurisdictional health department for proper management of these materials.
+Contact the local jurisdictional health department or Department of Ecology for proper management of these materials.

-TOXICS CLEANUP: Thomas Middleton (360) 407-7263
+TOXICS CLEANUP: Thomas Middleton (360) 999-9594

 If contamination is suspected, discovered, or occurs during the proposed SEPA action, testing of the potentially contaminated media must be conducted.
 If contamination of soil or groundwater is readily apparent, or is revealed by testing, Ecology must be notified.
 Contact the Environmental Report Tracking System Coordinator for the Southwest Regional Office (SWRO) at (360) 407-6300.
-For assistance and information about subsequent cleanup and to identify the type of testing that will be required, contact Thomas Middleton with the SWRO, Toxics Cleanup Program at (360) 407-7263.
+For assistance and information about subsequent cleanup and to identify the type of testing that will be required, contact Thomas Middleton with the SWRO, Toxics Cleanup Program at the phone number provided above.

-WATER QUALITY/WATERSHED RESOURCES UNIT: Evan Wood (360) 407-7320

-Erosion control measures must be in place prior to any clearing, grading, or construction.
-These control measures must be effective to prevent stormwater runoff from carrying soil and other pollutants into surface water or stormdrains that lead to waters of the state.
+WATER QUALITY/WATERSHED RESOURCES UNIT: Evan Wood (360) 706-4599 and other pollutants into surface water or stormdrains that lead to waters of the state.
 Sand, silt, clay particles, and soil will damage aquatic habitat and are considered to be pollutants.